 In conclusion

-When prospective homebuyers take the first step to buying a home, prequalification provides an excellent place to start.
+When prospective homebuyers take the first step to buying a home, a Mortgage prequalification provides an excellent place to start.

 .